 Swimming safety tips for when your swimming pool is in use

-Take these 10 precautions to prevent pool injuries or drowning whenever your pool is in use:
+Follow these 10 water safety rules to prevent pool injuries or drowning whenever your pool is in use:

 - Assign an adult to supervise the pool at all times, known as a Water Watcher.

 - Maintain constant visual contact with children in the pool.
 Maintain touch contact with all non-swimmers and young children.